 Tip 1.
 Stay hydrated.

 First and foremost, focus on your hydration.
-Without proper hydration monitoring, we can run the risk of overheating or getting dehydrated.
+Without proper hydration monitoring, we can risk overheating or getting dehydrated.
 That can not only mess with our health but also our summer fun, and nobody wants to experience that!
 This is especially important for people with spinal cord injuries to avoid overheating due to serious conditions such as autonomic dysreflexia.

 Of course, it’s not that we can’t enjoy other beverages like soda, juice, etc. However, water is the primary source of hydration our bodies need.